 Day 7 - INCA TRAIL TREK

 Time to depart on the most famous walk in the world – the ancient Inca Trail Trek to Machu Picchu!
 Also known as the Camino Inca, this 3 day hike takes us through some of the most stunning landscapes the Peruvain Andes have to offer.
-The Incas were a highly organised civilisation who many paths throughout the Andes a network know as Qhapaq Ñan.
+The Incas were a highly organized civilization who made many paths throughout the Andes, a network know as Qhapaq Ñan.
 The Inca Trail is unique.
 Nowhere else in the world will you find a trek that combines natural beauty, ancient history and astrological spiritualism in such a spectacular manner – not to mention the beauty of its final destination!

 The Inca Trail Trek is a challenge even for those who live a reasonably active life and maintain a healthy level of fitness.
 We encourage everyone to walk at their own pace – there is no rush to finish!
 The group is led by an expert local guide and supported by a team of porters and cooks, leaving you with only your personal backpack to carry.
 If you have any concerns or medical conditions that may affect your ability to trek, we advise you to consult your doctor beforehand.
 A breakdown of each day of the Inca Trail is included below: